JustASideQuestNPC/kepler/input/reference.md

 `keys` is an array containing every key or mouse button that can trigger the action.

-The third parameter, `mode`, is a string that determines the action's activation mode, which can be either `"continuous"`, `"press"`, or `"release"`:
+The third parameter, `mode`, determines the action's activation mode, which can be either `CONTINUOUS`, `PRESS`, or `RELEASE`:
-- `"continuous"` actions are active on every frame that a key bound to them is pressed.
+- `CONTINUOUS` actions are active on every frame that a key bound to them is pressed.
-- `"press"` actions are active for a single frame when a key bound to them is initially pressed.
+- `PRESS` actions are active for a single frame when a key bound to them is initially pressed.
 After activating, they won't activate again until every key bound to them is released for at least one frame.
-- `"release"` actions are active for a single frame when every key bound to them is initially released.
+- `RELEASE` actions are active for a single frame when every key bound to them is initially released.
 After activating, they won't activate again until at least one key bound to them is released for at least one frame.

-The default activation mode is `"continuous"`.
+The default activation mode is `CONTINUOUS`.

 The fourth parameter, `chord`, is a boolean that sets whether the action is a chord.
 Chord actions can only become active when every key bound to them is